 This artwork was in several parts, however the keystones of it were a fabric cross draped down from the ceiling with mass shooting locations and casualty statistics embroidered into it, and the several meter Donald Trump face painted on plastic wrap stretched between two pillars.
 The piece, labeled thoughts and prayers, was an interactive work that invited viewers to partake in the art experience, whilst provoking the viewer to consider the state of mass shootings in the United States.

 In the 16 days the piece was up, it constantly evolved as more and more people engage with it, adding their own touches.
-By the end, the Donald Trump face was covered in anything and everything from slogans to obscenities, mustaches to genitalia, and originating from members of both sides of the political spectrum.
+By the end, the Trump face was covered in anything and everything from slogans to obscenities, mustaches to genitalia, and originating from members of both sides of the political spectrum.

-When asked about the purpose of “Thoughts and Prayers” and the political implications behind a giant Trump head, Mr. Wilkins replied that “Often people don’t realize that all art is political, and even if it is just a flower vase, it is still making a statement, and maybe that statement is just I like flowers.
+When asked about the purpose of “Thoughts and Prayers” and the political implications behind a giant Trump head, Wilkins said, “Often people don’t realize that all art is political, and even if it is just a flower vase, it is still making a statement, and maybe that statement is just I like flowers.
 The personal is the political, and you cannot escape from it.
 That has happened throughout history, with regards to works of art.”